Twins vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in nine of their past 10 games and won six of those contests.
+- The Twins have been the underdog just one time in the past 10 contests and lost that game.

 Twins Betting Records & Stats

-- The Twins have a 15-4 record in games they were favored on the moneyline (winning 78.9% of those games).
+- The Twins have been victorious in two of the nine contests they have been chosen as underdogs in this season.

-- Minnesota has a record of 6-3 when playing as moneyline favorites with odds of -165 or shorter (66.7% winning percentage).
+- Minnesota is 2-4 this season when entering a game as the underdog by +115 or more on the moneyline.

-- The Twins have an implied moneyline win probability of 62.3% in this matchup.
+- The moneyline set for this matchup implies the Twins have a 46.5% chance of coming away with a victory in the contest.

-- Minnesota has had an over/under set by bookmakers 29 times, and have combined with opponents to go over the total in 12 of those games (12-14-3).
+- Minnesota's games have gone over the total in 12 of its 30 chances.

-- The Twins have had a spread set for only one contest this season, and they did not cover.
+- The Twins have played just one game with a spread this season and did not cover in that contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.